-An interactive voice response (IVR) system is an automated phone system that lets policyholders make a payment over the phone without the need for an agent or Customer Service Representative (CSR).
+An IVR system is an automated phone system that lets policyholders make a payment over the phone without the need for an agent or customer service representative (CSR).
 One Inc’s IVR integrates seamlessly into an insurance carrier’s existing IVR phone tree.
 This allows policyholders to make a payment using a previously saved payment method or a new payment method.
 With One Inc’s IVR, callers are never put on hold — the system guides the policyholder through the menus, but if a policyholder wants a live agent, they can be transferred to one.

-The system includes both an inbound and an outbound IVR and has a choice of languages, either Spanish or English in the workflow menu.
+The system includes both an inbound and an outbound IVR, featuring numeric speech recognition for capturing credit cards and policy numbers, and has a choice of, either Spanish or English, in the workflow menu.

-With the inbound IVR, a policyholder can make a one-time payment on a single policy, or multiple policies over the phone; receive a text message and a receipt of payment; or be redirected to a customer service representative.
+With the inbound IVR, a policyholder can make a one-time payment on a single policy, or multiple policies over the phone using numeric speech recognition, receive a text message and a receipt of payment, or be redirected to a customer service representative.

 One Inc complies with the Telephone Consumer Protection Act (TCPA ) which was enacted in 1991.
 The law places restrictions on telemarketing calls, the use of automatic telephone dialing systems (ATDS) and the use of pre-recorded or artificial voice messages.
 Compliance with TCPA is an important concern for insurers.
 Updates to the TCPA include the creation of the Do Not Call Registry in 2003.